Theory of Change

 Act as a convener to connect practitioners, share knowledge, and accelerate practice nationwide.

-New, energetic, and mutually affirming networks of diverse practitioners whose work toward regenerative and just economies is furthered and improved by including artists.
+New, energetic, and mutually affirming networks of diverse practitioners whose work toward alternative economies is furthered and improved by including artists, by using a cultural transformation lens, or as an expression of cultural practice.

 Experiments analyzed in order to shape recommendations for subsequent investment strategies.